kubevirt/kubevirt/docs/replica-sets.md

     message: "no permission to create VMs"
     lastTransmissionTime: "..."
   replicas: 2
+  readyReplicas: 3
 ```

 ### Guarantees

-Once Graceful Deletes are implemented, the VirtualMachineReplicaSet guarantees
-that it will never create more than the requested numbers of VMs in a non-final
-state.

-As a consequence, in case of node failures, or in case of connection loss to
-virt-handlers which run VMs which are part of that set, no new VMs will be
-spawned until the VMs in unknown state are explicitly removed, or the node
-reconnects.
-This behaviour allows plugging in fencing controllers in a well
-defined way.

-It might make sense to weaken these guarantees in the future, and instead add a
-`StatefulSet` equivalent to KubeVirt in the future.
+The VirtualMachineReplicaSet  does **not** guarantee that there will never be
+more than the wanted replicas active in the cluster.
+Based on readiness checks,
+unknown VirtualMachine states and graceful deletes, it might decide to already
+create new replicas in advance, to make sure that the amount of ready replicas
+stays close to the expected replica count.

 ### Milestones

  * Basic functionality
+ * Support label changes
+ * Define a well known scale-down order
  * Support graceful delete [1]
  * Support controller references [2]
- * Support label changes
  * Support adopting orphaned Pods [2]
- * Define a well known scale-down order

 The basic functionality includes scaling up, down and reporting errors if
 scaling does not work.
 In this stage it is the full responsibility of the user